Ajmal70/IJCAI_2021_Continual_Crowd_Counting_Challenge/README.md

 --DATA_ROOT       --> The directory to dataset
---SAVE_ROOT       --> The directory where you want to save the trained models --Dataset         --> There are three datasets (fdst, mall, ucsd) --MODE            --> Mode represent which specific section you want to run i.e., all, train, val, test and eval --MAX_EPOCHS      --> Training epochs
+--SAVE_ROOT       --> The directory where you want to save the trained models --Dataset         --> There are three datasets (fdst, mall, ucsd) --MODE            --> Mode represent which specific section you want to run i.e., all, train, val, test and eval_val --MAX_EPOCHS      --> Training epochs
 --VAL_EPOCHS      --> Validation epochs
 --learning_rate   --> Learning rate